gzlo/payloadcmsmcp/README.md

 This MCP server is a contribution to the Payload CMS community by MATMAX WORLDWIDE.
 We believe in tech for good—tools that enhance our lives while respecting our humanity.

 Join us in building a future where technology serves wellness, connection, and purpose.
 Together, we can create digital experiences that bring out the best in us all.

+Our Payload CMS MCP Server bridges the gap between content management and AI, enabling developers to build powerful, flexible applications with natural language commands.

 Visit [matmax.world](https://matmax.world) to explore our vision for human-centered technology and join our community dedicated to wellness and meaningful innovation.